open-ephys/ephys-course/source/Materials/exday3TA.rst

 .. container:: exercise

   2G.
 How can we preserve the nice differential properties of the amplifier we just built, but still have our signals go straight into like a ‘+’ terminal on an op-amp to avoid impedance imbalances, and to avoid drawing current through voltage dividers?

-  Extra hint: op-amps are cheap.
+Build that circuit.

 .. admonition:: TA Note
    :class: tanote